 Indexed on: 01 Nov '10Published on: 01 Nov '10Published in: Quantum Physics

-Entanglement plays a crucial role in quantum information protocols, thus the dynamical behavior of entangled states is of a great importance.
-In this paper we suggest a useful scheme that permits a direct measure of entanglement in a two-qubit cavity system.
-It is realized in the cavity-QED technology utilizing atoms as fying qubits.
-To quantify entanglement we use the concurrence.
-We derive the conditions, which assure that the state remains entangled in spite of the interaction with the reservoir.
-The phenomenon of sudden death entanglement (ESD) in a bipartite system subjected to squeezed vacuum reservoir is examined.
-We show that the sudden death time of the entangled states depends on the initial preparation of the entangled state and the parameters of the squeezed vacuum reservoir.
+An experimental scheme is suggested that permits a direct measure of entanglement in a two-qubit cavity system.
+It is realized in the cavity-QED technology utilizing atoms as flying qubits.
+With this scheme we generate two different measures of entanglement, namely logarithmic negativity and concurrence.
+The phenomenon of sudden death entanglement (ESD) in a bipartite system subjected to dissipative environment is examined.
+We show that the sudden death time of the entangled states depends on the initial preparation of the entangled state and the temperature of the reservoir.